Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_endings.md

     print("MAGICAL ENDING!")
 ```

-## Remember
-- Not all endings have to be wins!
-- Different endings make stories interesting
-- Players will try again to see all endings
+**Fun fact:** Not all endings have to be wins!
+Different endings make stories interesting - players will try again to see all endings.
+Mix happy, sad, funny, and scary endings!

-## Try This
-Add a fourth ending!

-## If Stuck
-- Make sure each path has unique text
-- Try all combinations to test

-You did it! ⭐
+Try adding a fourth ending - maybe a secret ending that's super hard to find!